thomas-compagnoni/iOthello/README.md

 The function is composed by two elements:
 1. A Monte Carlo tree search
-2. A Regressor scoring each board
+2. A Regressor which scores each board

 ### 1.1 Monte Carlo tree search

-When it's our turn, the algorithm computes all the possible board after two moves.
+When it's our turn, the algorithm computes all the possible boards after two moves.
 A **Montecarlo tree** of depth 2.

 #### A visual example

 - Suppose the AI is the white player, and we are at the third move in the game.
-The situation can be like this:
+An hypothetical situation could be presented like this:

 <p>&nbsp;</p>
 <p align="center">